keptn/keptn.github.io/content/docs/0.6.0/usecases/onboard-carts-service/index.md

     ```console
     keptn add-resource --project=sockshop --service=carts --stage=staging --resource=jmeter/load.jmx --resourceUri=jmeter/load.jmx
     ```

-    **Note**: A basic health-check (i.e., accessing `/health` of the carts-service) is always executed before the functional and performance tests are executed.

 Since the carts service requires a mongodb database, a second service needs to be onboarded.